On the gap property of a linearized NLS operator: Abstract

 \section{Abstract}

-We consider general non-radial linearization about the ground state to the cubic nonlinear Schr\"odinger equation in dimension three.
-We introduce a new \emph{compare-and-conquer} approach and rigorously prove that the interval $(0, 1]$ does not contain any eigenvalue of $L_+$ or $L_-$.
+We consider a pair of linear operators corresponding to the linearization around the ground state soliton of the cubic nonlinear Schr\"odinger equation in dimension three.
+We introduce a new {comparison-based} approach and rigorously prove that the interval $(0, 1]$ does not contain any eigenvalues of these operators.
+Furthermore we show the absence of resonances at the bottom of the essential spectrum.
+All the obtained results are for the fully non-radial case.
 The method can be adapted to many other spectral problems.